harlows/xsl-weblog/README.md

 ## How it works

 When you browse to `index.xml` (or any of the other XML files), the browser loads the template file given at the top of the XML.
-This template file contains an entry for tag in the XML that tells the browser how to render it as HTML.
+This template file describes how to render the various custom tags in the XML as HTML.

+See `advanced/` for more advanced examples of defining templates with fields, or using templates inside of other templates.